-Kate Organ: “In 1978, Jubilee decided that we would advertise for an environmental artist and Mark Renn and one other chap came for a summer.
+Kate Organ: “In 1978, Jubilee decided that we would advertise for an environmental artist and Mark Renn and Martyn Overs came for that summer.
 Mark was a painter and had done his dissertation at art school on the mural movement in Mexico.
 Murals were coming about all over the place, partly from this influence of Rivera.
 They were the next movement in community arts.
-The other chap tended to do 3 dimensional structures and helped the women of Windmill Lane design and build a play area by the flats.
+As I recall, the other chap also tended to do 3-dimensional structures and helped the women of Windmill Lane design and build a play area by the flats and worked on poster designs.
 The bus had gone to Yew Tree, the playscheme was happening, there was a wall and it was doing nothing.
-So Mark consulted people about their heroes and who were they were fans of, who they admired, like Peter Blake with the Sergeant Pepper front cover, which was a reference point.
+So the artists consulted people about their heroes and who were they were fans of, who they admired, like Peter Blake with the Sergeant Pepper front cover, which was a reference point.
 It was a mural to brighten up a very dull place.
 What they didn’t want to do was ruin the existing use of the wall as a goalpost so they designed the goal into it, with people behind the goal.
 So this was trying to do Diego Rivera in Yew Tree.”
-The mural sparked discussions about what other improvements could be made, so the Tenants Association fundraised for a five week project to design and build a play structure, which culminated in a circus themed celebration with Jubilee.
+The mural sparked discussions about what other improvements could be made, so the Tenants Association fundraised for a five-week project to design and build a play structure, which culminated in a circus-themed celebration with Jubilee.
 Their Chair, Geoff Hunt, was more than pleased: “We’ve had people coming forward for the first time to get involved – working on the structure, helping with materials.
 Some have joined the Committee and have begun to take part in other activities of the tenants association.
 It’s a great way to bring people together and helping them to appreciate each other’s skills.”

 “There are some very good examples whereby we can say that community art has produced things which are worthwhile in their own right.
 Murals are one example.
 They seem to me to epitomise community art in the sense that a small group of people have actually joined in the work of artistic creation, and they have been able to do so because there was the kind of artist who could relate to such people, and wanted to enable them to work in that way.
 We are talking here about a small number of people, maybe 15, maybe 20, to whom this experience is of enormous value.
 But then you get bystanders over a period of time who belong to the neighbourhood or area, and find an identification with their particular group, whatever that is, through this work of art, either through knowing people who are working on it or through what it is trying to express.”